 Primary class instruction is another important element of the religion that Eddy established in the United States in the nineteenth century.
-A 12-day course conducted by an authorized teacher, it focuses on the practice of Christian Science healing.
+A 12-day course conducted by an authorized teacher, it focuses on a deeper understanding of God and man’s relationship, and its application in the practice of Christian Science healing.
 Textbooks used for instruction are the Holy Bible and Science and Health.
 But without translations of the latter, it was not possible for Primary class instruction to be offered in Spanish or Portuguese.
-For decades, only those who spoke English, French, or German could take this gateway course, and in order to do so they had to travel to the United States or Europe.
-Anwandter broke that barrier when she became a teacher; since then other Christian Scientists have been authorized to teach in Spanish or Portuguese, in Angola, Argentina, Brazil, Chile, Mexico, Spain, the US, and Uruguay.
+For decades, only those who spoke English, French, or German could take this class, and in order to do so they had to travel to the United States or Europe.
+When she became a teacher, Anwandter opened up the possibility for students to take class instruction in Spanish.
+Since then other Christian Scientists have been authorized to teach in Spanish or Portuguese, in Angola, Argentina, Brazil, Chile, Mexico, Spain, the US, and Uruguay.

 Anwandter was the daughter of Tomas Hobbins and Juana Norton.2 Born in Antofagasta, a port city in Chile’s Atacama Desert region, she was educated at home and at Chilean schools in Valparaiso and Santiago.
 According to a church profile, she “became interested in Christian Science through an outstanding healing she experienced when a young woman.”3 She learned of Christian Science when her aunt, who was interested in Christian Science, shared her newfound spiritual convictions.
 Anwandter, who later reported that she had been unable to walk because of water on the knee, was quickly healed through Christian Science.4